-Collection Ideas: Six Interesting Antique & Vintage Items to Collect
+Collection Ideas: 6 Interesting Antique & Vintage Items to Collect

 Before You Start a Collection, Consider Your Available Display Space